 As we mentioned when we first introduced Our Kouppes, many of the recipes we will feature here are heavily influenced by our parents and Greek cuisine…but not all of them.
-This particular bread recipe for example, although heavy with Mediterranean elements like Kalamata olives, feta, and oregano has very little to do with our parents.
+This particular no-knead bread with olives and feta for example, although heavy with Mediterranean elements like Kalamata olives, feta, and oregano has very little to do with our parents.
 In fact, this bread is brought to you because of a

 man hero named Jim Lahey.

-We don’t really remember how or when we first heard about Jim Lahey; for some reason Oprah Winfrey seems to have been involved.
+We don’t really remember how or when we first heard about Jim Lahey; we think that Oprah Winfrey may have been involved.
 Maybe she had him on her show, or maybe his book My Bread: The Revolutionary No-Work, No-Knead Method was featured as one of her Books of the Month (probably not…but maybe).
 Or perhaps we learned about Jim Lahey some other way and we were simply watching Oprah the first time we ate this no-knead bread, likely an entire loaf during one episode.
-In recent years it seems that there has been a surge of no-knead bread bakers; we believe that many of them may have been inspired by Jim.
+In recent years it seems that there has been a surge of no-knead bread bakers; we believe that many of them have been inspired by Jim.

-The most important aspect of this recipe, and any no-knead bread, is time.
-Your dough will rise for a minimum of 14 hours, which means that this is not something you can whip together on a whim – unless your whim is to have bread the next day, in which case, that is fine.
+The most important ingredient in this recipe, and any no-knead bread, is time.
+Your dough will rise for a minimum of 14 hours, which means that this no-knead bread with olives and feta is not something you can whip together on a whim – unless your whim is to have bread the next day, in which case, that is fine.

 Along with time, you will need a heavy duty pot with a fitted lid.
 We have made this bread using an enamelled cast iron pot as well as a glazed ceramic one.
 Unfortunately, despite being of good quality and costing a pretty penny, the latter got damaged.
 Although the pot is still very usable, it is far less pretty than it used to be.
 The glaze didn’t seem to withstand the high heat as well as our enamelled cast iron pot does.